Veeradatatech/Bank_loan-Analysis-Project-/README.md

   * Compare each customer’s loan to their average loan amount.

-# 🔍 Deep-Dive Insights
+## 🔍 Deep-Dive Insights

   This report provides an in-depth analysis of our loan performance, ideal customer profile, and regional performance.
 By integrating these insights, we can pinpoint areas of success and identify regions requiring targeted improvements.

-  Across the years 2018 to 2024, customers bought a total loan amount of $25.49 billion from the bank, representing an average loan amount of $26,000 with a 6% average interest rate.
+  Across the years 2018 to 2024, Customers took out a total of $25.49 billion in loans from the bank, representing an average loan amount of $26,000 with a 6% average interest rate.

 **📈 Sum of Loan Amount by Year:**